For any company that is looking to leverage the blogosphere in its marketing communications efforts, here’s all you need to do:

 2 – It will show bloggers that you are serious about starting a conversation with them.
 This is why you can’t do this once, you have to make it a habit to read blogs from your evangelists (and even detractors).
 This wins even more respect among bloggers.

 3 – It will get bloggers talking about your company.
 It is still rare for companies to make a sincere effort to monitor and respond to bloggers as part of a marketing strategy.
 It also encourages bloggers to evangelize your company, AND, just as importantly, it encourages OTHER bloggers to evangelize your company.
-As we saw with Saturn replying to Chris, the story became Kyle taking the time to respond to Chris.
-That led several other blogs to link to Saturn and applaud their efforts, that otherwise would have never mentioned the company.
 You are literally creating a network of bloggers that will be more likely to promote and evangelize your company.

 4 – It will greatly improve your social media and marketing efforts.
 Simply talking to your customers and potential customers in their space in the blogosphere is a wonderful way to better understand them, but also to better understand how social media works.
 It’s one thing to hear about how quickly ideas spread in the blogosphere, it’s quite another to spend a few hours talking to bloggers on their blogs, and then to see how quickly other bloggers link to your actions.

 5 – It means you stop wasting time on lame-ass mass email pitches to bloggers.
 These almost never work, and frequently backfire.
 Actually taking the time to talk to us in OUR space is MUCH more effective.